marionlamoureux/cml-2023/README.md

 Open `1_data_ingest.py` in a Workbench session: python3, 1 CPU, 2 GB.
 Run the file.

 ### 2 Explore Data
-This is a Jupyter Notebook that does some basic data exploration and visualistaion.
+This is a Jupyter Notebook that does some basic data exploration and visualisation.
 It is to show how this would be part of the data science workflow.

 ![data](images/data.png)